NormanDunbar/TraceCollier/README.md

 % Norman Dunbar
 % 9th February 2017

-# Image Credits

-The image used in TraceMiner's logo - which you can see when you generate the documentation -  is used with gratitude.
-I obtained it from <http://www.clipartpanda.com/categories/miner-clipart>.

 # TraceMiner2
 An improved version of TraceMiner.
 Written in C++ and quite honestly, a better product altogether!
 Requires an Oracle 10g or upwards trace file, but can *probably* be changed to cope with 9i, at the very minimum, if necessary.
 Maybe.
 It depends.